 Why do I use two underscores instead of just one?
 It’s more noticeable.
 It’s closer to one em’s worth of length, and I like having the text indented out a little bit more.

 The only time this has been a problem is when using software that incorporates linking to Markdown files, such as the note-taking app Obsidian.
-Underscores are used to indicate italics, or two underscores to indicate bold.
+Underscores are used to indicate italics, or two underscores to indicate bold text.
 That means the text starts to format as bold if I link to one of those files.

 Alternately, make files sticky by starting them with a string of zeros.